 Not to be missed is the Downtown Plano Arts District, just a short drive from Plano Event Center.
 The Downtown Plano Arts District, named one of the Top 10 Best Downtowns in America by Livability.com, offers a charming setting for a simple stroll, a unique dining experience, an afternoon of shopping, or an evening’s entertainment at McCall Plaza.

 Attendees and meeting planners alike love to hear what culinary experiences they can look forward to on their trip.
 Plano has roughly 1,000 dining options across the city and cuisine of every flavor.
 Dine-arounds are a popular trend in Plano at The Shops at Legacy, Legacy West, and The Boardwalk.
 Walk out from your hotel and make various stops at chic restaurants for a bite and drink at each.
 Or start with happy hour and work your way up to dinner and dessert.
+Don’t forget to get together for drinks at these swanky hotel bars.

 Special event beverages are increasing in popularity.
 The Renaissance Dallas at Plano Legacy West is very skilled with working with clients to serve the perfect drink during the event’s evening receptions.
 The hotel stocks their Whiskey Moon bar with over 50 different types of Texas and Japanese whiskey (even from a local distillery) and serves a complimentary “East meets West” inspired punch bowl every weekday at 6 p.m. for hotel guests.